Algebraic K-Theory of infinity-Operads: Preliminaries about dendroidal sets

 There is a fully faithful embedding of the simplex category $\Delta$ into $\Omega$ by considering finite linear ordered sets as linear trees.
 More precisely this inclusion maps the object $\{0,1,...,n\}=[n] \in \Delta$ to the tree

 This inclusion $\Delta \subset \Omega$ induces an adjunction

-where the left adjoint is fully faithful (there is also a further right adjoint $i_*$ which does not play a role in this paper).
+with fully faithful left adjoint $i_!$ (there is also a further right adjoint $i_*$ which does not play a role in this paper).
 The functor $i^*$ is given by restriction to linear trees and the functor $i_!$ is extension by zero, i.e. the dendroidal set $i_!X$ agrees with $X$ on linear trees and is empty otherwise.

 The inclusion of $\Omega$ into the category of coloured, symmetric operads induces a fully faithful functor $N_d: \Oper \to \dSet$ called the \emph{dendroidal nerve}.
-Concretely the dendroidal nerve of an operad $P$ is given by $N_d(P)_T = \Hom(\Omega(T),P)$.
+Concretely the dendroidal nerve of an operad $P$ is given by $N_d(P)_T := \Hom(\Omega(T),P)$.
 By definition of $\Omega$ and the Yoneda lemma we have $N_d(\Omega(T)) = \Omega[T]$.
 A particularly important case of the dendroidal nerve is when the operad $P$ comes from a (small) symmetric monoidal category $C$.
-Recall that the operad associated to $C$ has as colours the objects of $C$ and as operations $\Hom(c_1,...,c_n; c) := \Hom_C(c_1 \otimes ... \otimes c_n; c)$.
-By abuse of notation we call the nerve of this operad $N_d(C)$ as well since it will become clear from the context that $C$ is a symmetric monoidal category.
+Recall that the operad associated to $C$ has as colours the objects of $C$ and as operations $\Hom(c_1,...,c_n; c) = \Hom_C(c_1 \otimes ... \otimes c_n; c)$.
+By abuse of notation we call the nerve of this operad $N_d(C)$ as well.
 This assignment defines a fully faithful inclusion